codebridge-za/medicine-price-registry/README.md

 ## Note
 - This project is currently making use of **CSS Modules** for styling purposes temporarily.
 - When adding to the project, please follow the folder and file structure already in place.
-- A component has been placed into a new folder containing and `index.js` file.
-- This project is following the *eslint-config-airbnb* style guide.
+- This project is following the *eslint-config-airbnb* styleguide.

 ## TODO
-- Change style convention to make use of **Styled Components** as well as **Material UI** components.
+- [] Change style convention to make use of **Styled Components** as well as **Material UI** components.
-- Add CSS spinner before each ajax call.
+- [] Add CSS spinner before each ajax call.
-- Redesign and submit new feature ideas.
+- [] Redesign and submit new feature ideas.
-- Create a script that downloads the latest database instead of shipping a sqlite db with the repo.
+- [] Create a script that downloads the latest database instead of shipping a sqlite db with the repo.
-- It might be useful to compare prices over time.
+- [] It might be useful to compare prices over time.
-- Seems like there are some spelling errors in the database - e.g. paracetamol and paracetemol.
+- [] Seems like there are some spelling errors in the database - e.g. paracetamol and paracetemol.
 Might need to clean the database through some sort of fuzzy match and possibly report those errors back to mpr

-## CONTRIBUTORS
-- Schalk Venter - ** What's your email address??**
-- Zeeshaan Maudarbocus - maudarbocus.zeeshaan@gmail.com